rammybt/trading_journal/strategic_asset_allocation-india.md

 ### <a name="fi">Fixed Income</a> [🔝](#top)

 - Allocate to -
-    - ICICI Prudential Constant Maturity Gilt Fund - Direct Plan - Growth
+    - Bharat Bond ETF.
+    - Keep residual maturity at ≥4 yrs.

 <br/>